janikakalliokoski/datastructures-and-algorithms-lab/documentation/weekly_reports/week5.md

 ### 17.2.

 Today I created even more tests for calculating complex expressions with functions and fixed errors.
 Now I have tested multiple types of correct and incorrect expressions and the calculator should work correctly.
+I also created methods to set variables.

-Hours: 2,5
+Hours: 4